Zaina-Zia/Cadenza-Clip-1/README.md

 # 🎵 Cadenza Lyric Intelligibility Challenge

-The **Cadenza Lyric Intelligibility Challenge (CLIC)** is a research-driven initiative that explores how well humans and machine systems can understand sung lyrics under varying acoustic and musical conditions.
+The **Cadenza Lyric Intelligibility Challenge (CLIP1)** is a research-driven initiative that explores how well humans and machine systems can understand sung lyrics under varying acoustic and musical conditions.
 It aims to bridge the gap between **music production, speech science, and AI** by evaluating intelligibility across diverse singing styles, languages, and recording contexts.

 ---